aMan404deep/to-do-list/README.md

 # Task Display

 Tasks are displayed as sticky notes using CSS.
 When a task is clicked, it opens in a popup for a detailed view.

-Instructions to Set Up and Run the Application
+#Instructions to Set Up and Run the Application:

 # Prerequisites
 Node.js and npm should be installed on your machine.